 Annually, the Director of Campus Safety is provided with a report of all crime occurring on campus.
 Additionally, special needs are communicated between agencies as they occur.
 The Director determines instances where state police resources are needed.
-Crimes committed at off-campus facilities under Occidental's control will be disclosed in these statistics if they come to the attention of the Campus Safety Department or other Campus Security Authorities.
+Crimes committed at off-campus facilities under Occidental's control will be disclosed in these statistics if they come to the attention of the Campus Safety Department or other Campus Security Authorities or are reported to the College by law enforcement.